mukuldas9/-Coursera_Capstone/README.md

 # -Coursera_Capstone
-This notebook is mainly used for coursera capston project for IBM data Science course
+This notebook is mainly used for coursera capston project for IBM Data Science course.